pods-framework/pods/readme.txt

 = 2.7.9 - {Date}  =

+Added: Support for Pods::fields() argument keyed which when set to true will return the array for relationship fields with the IDs used as keys, #5092 (@sc0ttkclark)

 = 2.7.8 - July 26th 2018  =

 * Hotfix: Time field generates a fatal error on PHP prior to 5.5, #5079 (@davegaeddert)